Death of Garry Hoy: In popular culture

-Hoy's experience was featured in numerous television shows, including MythBusters and 1000 Ways to Die (in the episode "Unforced Errors").
+Hoy's experience was featured in numerous television shows, including MythBusters, The Unbelievable with Dan Aykroyd, and 1000 Ways to Die (in the episode "Unforced Errors").

-Hoy's death was also adapted as a fictionalized plot point in the fifth series of Canadian dramedy series Workin' Moms and the second series of Canadian comedy series Billable Hours.
+Hoy's death was also adapted as a fictionalized plot point in the fifth season of Canadian dramedy series Workin' Moms and the second season of Canadian comedy series Billable Hours.
 In the opening of the second season, episode 1, "Birthday Suits", a lawyer attempts to demonstrate the strength of the office building windows by throwing himself against one of them, but the window shatters and he falls to his death.

+Across the internet, numerous sources incorrectly use an image of an Australian man, based in Buffalo, New York as of 2018, with a similar name.